Trunk-based development

 .
 Breaking up changes into smaller, dependent branches allows developers to have their code reviewed and merged while simultaneously working on new changes.

-Limited number of active branches/feature flags
+Limit the number of active branches and feature flags

-unnecessarily complicated.
-In situations where developers are inclined to create yet another feature/release branch to gate or develop risky features separately from the main branch of their repo, using feature flags is suggested.
-Feature flags wrap specific changes in an "inactive" code path and can be conditionally enabled/disabled, eliminating the need for creating another branch and instead introducing the changes directly into trunk
+branch, using feature flags is suggested.
+Feature flags wrap specific changes in an "inactive" code path and can be conditionally enabled/disabled—eliminating the need for creating another branch and instead introducing the changes directly into trunk

 in a non-destructive way.

-Quick automated test suite and build process
+Fast automated test suite and build process